napolitanod/Danger-Zone/README.md

 <img src="https://github.com/napolitanod/Danger-Zone/blob/main/.gitImage/crumbling%20ceiling%20gif.gif" height="400">

-> A zone is triggered by the start of a new combat turn, causing the screen to shake and rubble to tumble down.
-Using Danger Zone, you can define a portion of the scene to be the zone (e.g. the hallway) within which a danger (e.g the falling rocks and screen shake) is invoked and tokens may be affected.
-Note that Danger Zone includes no video components and integrates with other free modules to expand functionality.
-In the above example, Danger Zone creates a tile in the target location and integrates with JB2A module for the rubble asset and Kandashi's Fluid Canvas for the screen shaking.
-Danger Zone pulls these together into a cohesive whole along with it's own trigger and zone location and targeting functionality.
+> A zone is triggered by the start of a new combat turn, and the resulting danger causes the screen to shake and shed rubble.

 ## What's in the module
-* Effectively turns your scene into an actor, adding defined zones to the scene within which the effects the you define generate.
+* Add zones to a scene within which effects generate and tokens are affected.
-* Adds effect trigger buttons to the scene's navbar for quick execution.
+* Activate and trigger zones with on-screen buttons.
-* Allows for the association of zone effects to game events, such as combat turn change, so that effect can be triggered automatically.
+* Associate zone triggers to game events, such as combat turn change or token movement.
-* Adds workflow functionality that completes each effect in sequence.
-* Adds a token targeting component, which gives you the ability to add active effects or generate macro code on tokens targetted by a zone effect.
+* Sequence various effects and zone triggers to perfect the overall effect experience.
+* Target tokens within zone effects in order to do things like add active effects, update token data, or add items.
-* Handles the complex targetting of a 3D effect within the zone's width, height and depth dimensions, for square and hex grids.
+* Target within a zone's width, height and depth dimensions, for square and hex grids.
-* Provides easy to use forms for defining zones, triggers and effects, including visual and audio components, macros, tiles, and chat messaging.
+* Easy to use forms for configuring dangers and zones.
 * Functionality can be expanded through other Foundry modules - see the Module Integration section below.
 * Accessible API for accessing Danger Zone functionality from another module or macro.

 ## What's not in the module
 * **!!!Does not include any video, image or audio components.!!!**
-* When another module can do something well, such as summoning a token (Warpgate), shaking the screen canvas (Kandashi's Fluid Canvas), or teleporting tokens (Monk's Active Tiles) then Danger Zone will integrate with that module to provide those effects rather than include them in the module itself.

-### Gridless scenes not supported
-* The module currently does not extend to include gridless scenes (though a gridded scene with a transparent grid is supported).
-This is a planned future extension of the module, the math is just much more difficult.
+* **Gridless scenes not supported** The module currently does not extend to include gridless scenes.

 ## Getting Started
 <img src="https://user-images.githubusercontent.com/22696153/147769650-1a095760-9c4e-4ef9-8cff-403abc049bb1.gif" height="400">